-How to Get Around
+How to Get Around in Hoi An

 Another option is to take one of the cabs that queue up outside the airport, but they are notorious for trying to charge a different fee than what you originally agreed to pay, so be firm if this happens to you.

 Although you’ll probably only need them if you’re going to and from the Ancient Town and An Bang Beach, taxis are also an option.
 From the city center to the beach, a cab ride will run you around $5 USD.
 You’ll also see cyclos in the city center – these are a good way to get around the sights in town if you’re not up for walking.
 These shouldn’t cost more than $1-2 if you’re only going a short distance.

 Day Trips from Hoi An

 A half-day exploring the temple ruins at My Son is one of the most popular.
-You can book this as part of a group tour or a private tour with a driver and guide through your hotel.
-(If you’re visiting in the summer months, do the sunrise tour.
+You can book a My Son day trip cheaply as part of a group tour, or you can hire a private driver and guide through your hotel.
+(If you’re visiting in the summer months, choose a sunrise tour.
 There is no shade anywhere and it gets hot!)

 If you’re up for diving or snorkeling, your best bet will be taking a day trip out to the beautiful turquoise waters of the Cham Islands, but be aware, tours are only available during the dry season since the seas get too choppy during the monsoons.

-A Few Final Tips…
+A Few Final Tips for First-Timers

-Don’t forget to verify before your trip whether you’ll need a visa or not.
+- Don’t forget to verify before your trip whether you’ll need a visa or not.
 If you hold an American passport, you’ll be required to either have completed the visa process beforehand or carry an approval letter for a visa on arrival.
 The second option is the cheapest.
 We used My Vietnam Visa for ours.

 - Though everyone likes to get a good deal and you’re expected to bargain for goods here, try to keep it in perspective.
 Haggling someone down until they’re not even making a profit is bad form.
 Remember to play fair – an extra dollar probably means a lot more to the seller than it does to you.

 - As for food, we took a few more risks this time than we usually do and had fresh greens with some of our meals.
 Maybe we just got lucky, but no one got sick.
-If it’s your first time traveling in Southeast Asia, I recommend still sticking with fully cooked greens and veggies just to be on the safe side!
+If it’s your first time traveling in Southeast Asia, I recommend still sticking with fully cooked greens and veggies just to be on the safe side.